laosteven/flow-track/IMPLEMENTATION_SUMMARY.md

 ## 📜 Conclusion

-The Dragon Boat Paddle Tracker has been successfully implemented according to all core requirements in the problem statement.
+The Flow Track system has been successfully implemented according to all core requirements in the problem statement.
 The system includes:

 - ✅ Complete Arduino firmware with IMU and BLE
 - ✅ Full-featured Flutter mobile app